Perseverancia-company/app-manager/doc/TODO/Index.md

 To look for apps.

 - [ ] Have a package so that other apps can insert their pid in the database
+    - [x] 'pid-discovery' that only works for node

+    Compilation incompatibility
+    It doesn't work for nextjs because I can't get the path via '__dirname' But if isolated into a new package it would work

+- [ ] Start app at startup
+- [ ] App option that prevents them from running twice